ngisearchsvp64/documentation/content/imp2/old_markdown/red_milestone2_report.md

-VectorCamp has done the initial work of studying glibc, creating wrapper code, and writing up an example function, `memchr()`, for Vantosh and Red to use as a template (from which the other functions were written up).
+VectorCamp has done the initial work of studying glibc, creating wrapper code, and writing up an example function, `memchr()`, for VanTosh and Red to use as a template (from which the other functions were written up).

 ## Documentation